 Sotrovimab 1000 mg in 100 mL 0.9% sodium chloride or 5% dextrose by intravenous infusion over 1 hour as soon as possible after randomisation.

-Randomisation part K (UK only):
+Randomisation part K:

 Eligible patients (patients ≥18 years old) may be randomised in a 1:1 ratio to one of the arms listed below.